Winner, Commonwealth Writers' Prize

-After the trouble starts and the soldiers arrive on Matilda’s tropical island, only one white person stays behind.
-Mr Watts wears a red nose and pulls his wife around on a trolley.
-The kids call him Pop Eye.
-But there is no one else to teach them their lessons.
-Mr Watts begins to read aloud to the class from his battered copy of Great Expectations, a book by his friend Mr Dickens.
+After the trouble starts and the soldiers arrive on Matilda's island, there comes a time when all the white people have left.
+Only Mr Watts remains, and he wears a red nose and pulls his wife around on a trolley; the kids call him Popeye behind his back.
+But there is no one else to teach them their lessons, and no books left to learn from—except for Mr Watts's battered copy of Great Expectations, 'by my friend Mr Dickens'.

-Soon Dickens' hero Pip starts to come alive for Matilda.
-She writes his name in the sand and decorates it with shells.
-Pip becomes as real to her as her own mother, and the greatest friendship of her life has begun.
+As Mr Watts stands before the class and reads, Dickens's hero, Pip, starts to come alive in Matilda's imagination.
+Soon he has become as real to her as her own family, and the greatest friendship of her life has begun.

 ‘Mister Pip is a rare, original and truly beautiful novel.
 It reminds us that every act of reading and telling is a transformation, and that stories, even painful ones, may carry possibilities of redemption.’Gail Jones